RedisLabs/redislabs-docs/content/rs/references/procedures-previous-releases.md

 ## Before 5.4.4

-Procedures have been updated in 5.4.4 to leverage the rladmin command.
+Procedures have been updated in 5.4.4 to leverage command line utilities that remove the need to configure the certificate with end of line characters.

 The below API command can still be leveraged to update certificates in current versions.

 {{% warning %}}The new certificate replaces the equivalent certificate on all nodes in the cluster.
 Existing certificates are overwritten.{{% /warning %}}